Montainproductions/Joaquin.github.io/index.md

 Important Things I learned:

-- Communication inbetween disiplean on what is required.
+- Communication inbetween disciplines when working on a project together.
 - Better understanding of pre-production for a game.
 - Leearned how to create AI and how to make them more life like.